 Paul Goddard, Risk and Assurance Partner at Scrutton Bland helps to define corporate culture, and explains where an assurance provider can assist.

-Many businesses are looking at or have started to evaluate their culture.
+Many businesses and charities are looking at or have started to evaluate their culture.
 This isn’t as a result of new legislation, but rather a recognition that a healthy culture is integral to their bottom lines.
 Where organisations fail, it is often the case for any subsequent review to identify poor culture as a primary cause and in most corporate scandals certain cultural weaknesses will be found.
 This is often a result of having the wrong quality of leadership at the top, or by individuals not acting in accordance with the organisation’s ethics and values.
 A harmful culture will often be detrimental to the longterm health of a company and its employees.

 Boards and senior management must take the lead in defining and analysing their organisational culture by promoting the values and the behaviours they wish to see across their organisations.

-Boards need assurance that a culture of learning from mistakes, rewarding the right behaviour, and systems and processes that produce the desired behaviours are embedded across their organisations.
+Boards and Trustees need assurance that a culture of learning from mistakes, rewarding the right behaviour, and systems and processes that produce the desired behaviours are embedded across their organisations.
 A statement of values is not sufficient on its own; boards need to know that those promoted values, often agreed as part of a strategic planning process, are the same as actual values on the ground.

 Providing assurance to boards around the actual values in play is just part of the picture, as culture is not merely the articulation of an organisation’s values.
 Values need to be translated, to be communicated, and to have an impact on everyday behaviours to be able to influence the way business is done.

-Who owns the corporate culture of an organisation is an issue that boards and senior management need to consider.
+Who owns the culture of an organisation is an issue that boards and senior management need to consider.
 The board should articulate the expectations around values and behaviours and should seek assurance that staff at all levels are effectively following the values that the board deem are conducive to a healthy organisational culture.

 Boards should try to embed a culture which distinguishes between simple mistakes/errors, risky behaviours, and recklessness.
 In other words: a culture that promotes an atmosphere of trust but makes clear where the line is drawn between acceptable and unacceptable behaviour.